har1prasad/Flashcard-Learning-App/README.md

 - **Add a Score Counter**: Track the number of correct and incorrect responses.
 - **Implement Difficulty Levels**: Allow users to choose between different difficulty levels (e.g., Easy, Medium, Hard) based on the frequency of word occurrence.

----

-## **Conclusion**

-This Flashcard Learning Application is a simple yet powerful tool for language learning.
-By extending and customizing it, you can create a more personalized learning experience.
-The application uses Python’s Tkinter library for the graphical interface and Pandas for efficient data handling, making it both user-friendly and easy to maintain.